UAM Logo

 Font and Colors

-The university’s emblem features calm shades of blue and green, which evokes a sense of connection to the natural world, mutual trust, and renewal.
+The university’s emblem features calm shades of blue and green, which evoke a sense of connection to the natural world, mutual trust, and renewal.
 The green is soft and organic, while the blue adds depth and a sense of steadiness.
 Together, they form a balanced and inviting visual tone.

 The text is set in a classic serif typeface, similar in style to Garamond or Caslon.
 The letterforms are well-proportioned, with thin, even strokes that lend a sense of refinement and academic clarity.
 The font is elegant and easy to read, avoiding unnecessary ornamentation.
-Though the logo has been updated over time, it continues to carry visual elements from earlier versions, preserving a link to the institution’s heritage.
+Though the logo has been updated over time, it retains visual elements from earlier versions, preserving a link to the institution’s heritage.
 The result is a visual language that respects tradition while remaining relevant and contemporary.